Preetam2114/Placements-Series/README.md

     - Max Difference Large after Small element
     - Find number with odd occurance (Xor approach)
     - Seperate 0's and 1's in an array
+    - Find the element who's sum is cloest to 0